zita-ch/zita-ch.github.io/README.md

 # Welcome to My Page
 I am **Chong Zhang**, a senior undergraduate at Tsinghua University, China.

-I am a member of our school's Robocup Humanoid team, co-advised by Dr. Chongjie Zhang, Dr. Jiwen Zhang, and Dr. Li Liu.
+I am a member of my school's Robocup Humanoid team.
+Our team is co-advised by [Dr. Chongjie Zhang](http://people.iiis.tsinghua.edu.cn/~zhang/), Dr. Jiwen Zhang, and Dr. Li Liu.
 I am responsible for the gait algorithm based on DRL methods.

 I have been interning at [Advanced Intelligent Robotics (AIR) Lab of University of Edinburgh](https://groups.inf.ed.ac.uk/advr/) since 2021 summer, advised by Dr. Zhibin (Alex) Li.

-Prior to that, I was advised by Dr. Guoqi Li in a project on multi-chip communication, and by Dr. Peida Hu in a project on modeling and prediction of ship motions.
+Prior to that, I was advised by [Dr. Guoqi Li](https://scholar.google.com.sg/citations?user=qCfE--MAAAAJ&hl=en) in a project on multi-chip communication, and by Dr. Peida Hu in a project on modeling and prediction of ship motions.

 Currently, I am looking for a robotics M.S./Ph.D. position starting in the 2022 fall.